t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 set of scenarios is exemplary and they should be further discussed based on a broader consensus.

-SecProf_0 is meant for any application that does not require security.
-Examples include applications during system development, system testing, or some very basic applications in which security is not required at all.

-The second security suite (SecProf_1) is catered for environments in which 6LoWPAN/CoAP can be used to enable communication between things in an ad-hoc manner and the security requirements are minimal.
+The security suite (SecProf_1) is catered for environments in which 6LoWPAN/CoAP can be used to enable communication between things in an ad-hoc manner and the security requirements are minimal.
 An example, is a home application in which two devices should exchange information and no further